up-to-us/uptous/_issues/child_protection.md

 ---
 layout: issue
-title:  "Houselessness is a child protection issue"
+title:  "a child protection issue"
 img: /assets/images/img1.jpg
 ---
 Right now, there are thousands of unaccompanied youth living on the streets of LA.